-The Earl Scruggs Center highlights the life and work of the legendary musician with exhibits that showcase his transition from working in textile mills to playing iconic venues like Ryman Auditorium in Nashville.
+The Earl Scruggs Center, set to celebrate 10 years and Earl’s 100th birthday in 2024, highlights the life and work of the legendary musician with exhibits that showcase his transition from working in textile mills to playing iconic venues like Ryman Auditorium in Nashville.

-Although the museum attracts Earl Scruggs fans, an enduring love of the musician is not the only reason to visit, according to executive director Mary Beth Martin.
+Although the museum attracts Earl Scruggs fans, an enduring love for the musician is not the only reason to visit, according to executive director Mary Beth Martin.

 “The center tells the story of the history and culture of this region, which includes Earl’s music — but it goes way beyond that,” she says.
 “It’s the story of the region.”

-Popular permanent exhibits include “In These Hills,” which highlight the music, arts, and culture that shaped the Foothills.
+Popular permanent exhibits include “In These Hills,” which highlights the music, arts, and culture that shaped the Foothills.